 As multi use of space is official national policy, such constructions are getting common both at sub-surface, surface and above surface level, which brings along developments towards a 3D registry and cadastre.

 Improvements related to the accuracy of represented boundary points in the cadastral maps are ongoing.
-Final objective is to arrive to a quality level where adjustments of field data to the map are not needed anymore.
-Efforts are being made to systrematically include impact of divorce and inheritance.
+Final objective is that the quality level of every individual boundary is described and as close as possible to the quality of the field data.
+Efforts are being made to systematically include impact of divorce and inheritance.

 C.4 Content of Cadastral System

 Public registers are registers in which notarial deeds, seizures, official notifications and court rulings are registered as they come in.
 Public registers are comparable with the land registers kept by the courts in other countries.
 The reason for filing in this order is the importance of the ranking of real rights.
 The Civil Code (Roman-French law family) assigns two important characteristics to real rights, namely a real right follows the thing, and older real rights have priority over younger real rights.
 With respect to the latter, the moment of recording can therefore be of crucial importance, e.g. by legal foreclosure and execution.
 The public registers by consequence are not easy accessible.
-The employees of Kadaster extract the essential elements from the deed; these form on their turn the input for the cadastral registers and maps, providing registers on name, parcel (both administration and cartography), and street address.
-In essence the cadastral registers and maps are auxiliary registers to provide access to the public registers.
-The cadastral registers and maps as well as the public deed registers are kept in digital format.
+The employees of Kadaster extract the essential elements from the deed; these form on their turn the input for the cadastral registers and map, providing registers on name, parcel (both administration and cartography), and street address.
+In essence the cadastral registers and map are auxiliary registers to provide access to the public registers.
+The cadastral registers and map as well as the public deed registers are kept in digital format.
 Update processes are streamlined.
 In more than 40% of all updating processes the notarial deeds and judicial officers` seizures are done without human interference; the computer does update the land register and cadastre automatically and without one second.